The views expressed by the host of this program, still documented to be almost always right, 99.7% of the time.

 The obesity in this country.

-African American, and this story links it to food stamps, which makes total sense.
+There's a story that most of the childhood obesity is minority, African American, and this story links it to food stamps, which makes total sense.

-We get nearly uh 48, 49 million Americans on food stamps, and they can buy whatever they want with it.
+We get nearly 48, 49 million Americans on food stamps, and they can buy whatever they want with it.

-Which makes them feel like they're owed something because they've been victimized in most part by this evil country and its evil past or whatever.
+The Democrat Party has made everybody they can think that they're victims, which makes them entitled, which makes them feel like they're owed something because they've been victimized, in most part, by this evil country and its evil past or whatever.

 Even the food stamp program, designed in compassion, designed to assist the starving, designed to assist our fellow citizens in need, is now contributing, and I believe it, by the way, to a rampant epidemic of obesity in the minority community.